ABCpdf-Team/ABCpdfLinuxContainer/README.md

 RUN apt-get install -y language-pack-ko install korean*
 ```

-Other languages may be similarly installed.
+Other languages may be installed in a similar fashion.
 See [the Ubuntu language pack pages](https://packages.ubuntu.com/search?keywords=language-pack) to find your desired language pack.

 ## ABCpdf Runtime Docker Images